NingyiXie/GM-QAOA-Simulation-using-PyTorch/README.md

 The experimental results are stored in the following directories:

-- `approx_results`: Contains results for maximizing the expected value.
+- `approx_result`: Contains results for maximizing the expected value.
-- `popt_results`: Contains results for maximizing the probability of observing the optimal solution.
+- `popt_result`: Contains results for maximizing the probability of sampling the optimal solution.

 ## Requirements